 At Queen's Anesthesiology, research is an integral part of residency training.

-Our residency research training plan is based upon the following rationale:
+Our residency research training plan (please see "Research Traning Plan" below) is based upon the following rationale:

 Is research a necessary part of anesthesia training?